sharqawycs/FOS/README.md

-# FOS – Ain Shams University Educational Operating System
+# FOS – Ain Shams University OS!

 **FOS** is an educational operating system developed for the Operating Systems course at Ain Shams University.
 It is a refactored version of MIT's JOS (6.828) lab, tailored to enhance students' understanding of OS concepts through hands-on experience.